google/xls/docs_src/dslx_reference.md

 ### Type Aliases

-DLSX supports the definition of type aliases.
+DSLX supports the definition of type aliases.

 Type aliases can be used to provide a more human-readable name for an existing type.
 The new name is on the left, the existing name on the right: